theonjs/theon/README.md

 To get started, take a look to [core concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).

+`theon` is currently used in both node.js and browser production applications.
-Note: `theon` is still beta.
-Feel free to report any issues or features requests.
+Feel free to report any issues or feature requests.

 ## Contents